A watershed moment for diversity and inclusivity

 Although many leaders are paying more attention to diversity and increasing investments in related initiatives, research shows that many of these attempts fail to crack the surface.
 While 98% of companies have established a diversity program, only about a quarter of employees in diverse groups say that they have personally benefitted.

 How can you ensure your diversity and equity strategy resonates when so many others are missing the mark?
-Instead of sweeping statements, leaders need to actively listen to their workforce and use employee insights to cultivate a culture of inclusivity that empowers everyone.
+Instead of sweeping statements, leaders need to actively listen to their workforce and use employee insights to cultivate a culture of inclusivity that empowers everyone and improves employee experience.

 Yet with many workplaces dispersed, enterprises are facing new challenges when it comes to driving cultural change.
 You can’t gather your employees for a townhall or teambuilding activity.
 Instead, leaders will increasingly rely on digital tools to learn what employees are looking for and launch new initiatives to promote equity and inclusivity.